arximboldi/lager/doc/time-travel.rst

        ...,
        lager::with_debugger(debugger));

-This enables the debugger, which you can access from http://localhost:8080 in a web browser.
+This enables the debugger, which can be accessed from http://localhost:8080 in a web browser.

-Since *enhancers* are compossable, you can instantiate a second debugger, that allows you to inspect the state of the debugger itself:
+Since *enhancers* are compossable, you can instantiate a second debugger, that allows the inspection the state of the debugger itself:

 .. code-block:: c++